Configure forms for attribute editing

 The description appears below the element on the form.

-- Check the check box next to Required to define that editors must input a value to the field.
+4. Check the Required check box to define that editors must input a value to the field.

 See Define elements as required for more information.